HAS Development Corporation: Building a modern new airport in Ecuador

 “Without OPIC, it is highly unlikely the project would have moved forward.”

-With its rich biodiversity, a capitol city that is considered one of the world’s best preserved historic centers, the Galapagos Islands off the coast, the Andes and the Amazonian region, Ecuador is an increasingly popular destination for tourists from around the world.
+With its rich biodiversity, a capitol city with one of the world’s best preserved historic centers, the Galapagos Islands off the coast, the Andes and the Amazon regions, Ecuador is an increasingly popular destination for tourists from around the world.
 Fly into Ecuador’s capital today and you’ll land on a long runway on the outskirts of town, and enter a modern new facility that is efficient and incorporates sustainable practices from recycling to sourcing food locally.

 Until recently, the experience was quite different.

-In 2013, The Mariscal Sucre International Airport replaced a much older airport that had been built in the middle of the city with a short runway that made takeoff and landing in the high Andes very challenging, especially for larger aircraft, and made nonstop flights to Europe and North America impossible.
+The Mariscal Sucre International Airport replaced a much older airport that had been built in the middle of the city with a short runway that made takeoff and landing in the high Andes very challenging, especially for larger aircraft, which made nonstop flights to Europe and North America impossible.

 For years, Ecuador and transportation officials recognized the need for a new airport but they faced difficulty sourcing the financing for a project of this magnitude.
 “It was a complex project in a complex emerging market,” said Ramon Miro, President and CFO of HAS Development Corporation, which served as a key partner in the concession company, Quiport, which won the bid.
 When OPIC committed $200 million in long-term financing, other lenders including the Inter-American Development Bank, and Canada’s Economic Development Corporation joined in the project.

 “Without OPIC it is highly unlikely the project would have moved forward.
 The catalytic bank that made all the difference was OPIC,” said Miro.